ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

 A ROS2 Python node that bridges the standard `/cmd_vel` topic to the UGV02 MFD board's JSON-over-serial protocol.
 Subscribes to `geometry_msgs/Twist`, applies skid-steer kinematics to compute differential wheel speeds, and writes JSON commands to `/dev/rover`.
-Implements gyrodometry — fusing the MFD's onboard gyroscope (`gz`) for heading with the encoder average `(odl + odr) / 2` for linear displacement — and publishes `nav_msgs/Odometry` to `/odom` with the corresponding `odom → base_link` tf2 transform.
+Publishes wheel-derived odometry to `/odom_wheel` and raw gyroscope data to `/imu/gz`.
+The node does not broadcast `odom → base_link` — that transform is owned by `rf2o_laser_odometry`.
 Also implements a software velocity ramp on both axes to prevent hard-acceleration current spikes, a forward-only heading hold PD controller for straight-line drift correction, and Zero Velocity Update (ZUPT) for continuous gyro bias correction during stationary pauses.

 ```bash
 ros2 run rover_driver rover_driver_node